 Novocastrian

-My home town is Newcastle—upon—Tyne in the far North East of England.
+My hometown is Newcastle—upon—Tyne in the far North East of England.

-My dad, a keen amateur painter, collected biographic magazines through the 70’s and 80’s, each one focussing on the work of an old master.
+My dad, a keen amateur painter, collected biographical magazines through the 70s and 80s, each one focusing on the work of an old master.
 I remember discovering these as a child in a dusty attic, and obsessively flicking through dozens of issues.
-I remember my dad, a metalworker, introducing me to Van Gogh, Cézanne and Turner, and seeing his eyes light up whilst teaching me about impressionism.

 Yes, I was lucky enough to know what I wanted to do from a very young age.